Manta-Epitech-Academy/p5js_dj/README.md

   - Assessment criteria
   - Workshop structure details

+### Appendix: JavaScript Basics Tutorial

+The `appendix/` directory contains a JavaScript basics tutorial that can be given to participants:

+- **`javascript_basics.md`** - JavaScript basics tutorial in English
+- **`javascript_basics_fr.md`** - JavaScript basics tutorial in French

+**When to share**: These tutorials are useful for participants who are completely new to JavaScript.
+You can:
+- Share them before the workshop as optional pre-reading
+- Provide them during the workshop if participants need a quick reference
+- Use them as supplementary material for participants who want to understand JavaScript fundamentals better

+**What it covers**: Only JavaScript concepts actually used in the workshop:
+- Variables, objects, functions, conditions
+- Numbers, strings, booleans
+- Basic syntax and operations

+**Important**: The tutorial emphasizes that reading without practicing is useless.
+Participants should try the examples as they read.

 ## Best Practices

 1. **Don't share reference code**: Participants learn more by building from scratch